Are Some Literary Agents Bad? How to Know...

 You’ve heard that you need a literary agent to sell your book to a publisher.
 Cool.
 And you know you’re supposed to go out and find one… cool again.

 But are some literary agents bad?
 How do you know if an agent is…a creep?
 Or a fraud?
 Or a shyster?
+Is there a list of bad literary agents to avoid?
 Today, I’m going to tell you three things to look out for when you’re approaching literary agents, so you don’t find yourself in an unfortunate situation.

 Quick crazy story: I once had a mailman steal my mail.
 I know.
 It was crazy.
 The post master general‘s legal office had to get involved.
 They called me and interviewed me.
 I got to hear about how they would be conducting a sting operation to catch this person.
 It was all very surreal and strange.